 1. Keep Detailed Records

 Accurate record-keeping is essential for proper tax reporting.
-Maintain records of all cryptocurrency transactions, including dates, values, acquisition costs, sale proceeds, and any associated fees.
+Maintain records of all crypto transactions, including dates, values, acquisition costs, sale proceeds, and any associated fees.
 This information will be necessary for calculating capital gains and losses and fulfilling reporting obligations.

 2. Understand Holding Periods